Download from Github.

 As it usually happens, it was somehow easier to do than expected.
 The biggest mistake was to use a generic compiler instead of a specific ZX Spectrum compiler.
 After testing out pretty much anything I could found, SjASMPlus and Pasmo were the only challengers left.

 I tried really hard to make Pasmo work since it's an original work from another fellow Spanish dude :p.
 But the compiler just straight out refused to create the executable file for the emulator to run, so I just surrended that end and moved on.

 But, SjASMPlus... oh boy, it worked on the first try.

 Everything can be placed inside main.asm and just place handy compiler directive at the end of the file to create a useful executable:

 org $8000 ;code origin start: ld hl, string ;address of string [...] string: db "Hello World!", 0 SAVETAP "../release/tape.tap", start ;save tape file, autolaunch start address is $8000

 And it delivers a sweet .tap file!
 No external programs or anything.
 Now with a working executable at hand, its just a matter of feeding it to Fuse via your typical commands script:

 And sure enough:

-It's still true that debugging asm code throught an open source emulator is quite a step up for the average programmer student, but now setup is a breeze.
-And from my days learning C, the last thing you want to deal to when learning a new language are hellish toolchains.
+It's still true that debugging asm code through an open source emulator is quite a step up for the average programmer student, but now setup is a breeze.
+And from my days learning C, the last thing you want to deal with when learning a new language are hellish toolchains.